 This course analyzes the role of the United Nations (UN) in constituting and reconstituting world order.
 Initially founded to address the challenges of international armed aggression associated with World War I and World War II, the United Nations has grown and evolved in significant ways

-fulfilling collective goals—has become the centerpiece of world order, playing a pre-eminent role in issues of international peace and security, economic development, and human rights and humanitarian affairs.
+fulfilling collective goals — has become the centerpiece of world order, playing a preeminent role in issues of international peace and security, economic development, and human rights and humanitarian affairs.

-After outlining social scientific parameters of study and the major theoretical approaches, the class surveys the historical and political contexts that shaped the birth, behavior, and performance of international organizations—the early inter-state system, the
+After outlining social scientific parameters of study and the major theoretical approaches, the class surveys the historical and political contexts that shaped the birth, behavior, and performance of international organizations—the early interstate system, the

-19th century, the wars and inter-war epoch of the early 20th century, the Cold War, the post-Cold War era, and the post-September 11, 2001 period.
-Over the course of the class students will probe the nuts-and-bolts of the UN system (including a review of major organs and specialized agencies), develop their
+19th century, the wars and interwar epoch of the early 20th century, the Cold War, the post-Cold War era, and the post-September 11, 2001, period.
+Over the course of the class, students will probe the nuts and bolts of the UN system (including a review of major organs and specialized agencies), develop their

-abilities to analyze UN policies and practices, and connect UN evolution to patterns of change and continuity in international affairs.
+ability to analyze UN policies and practices, and connect UN evolution to patterns of change and continuity in international affairs.

 participate in the seminar portions, ask questions as needed, and offer relevant comments.
 There will also be discussion groups to promote deeper probing and foster debate.

-2016 UNSS colloquia have not yet been determined.
+The 2016 UNSS colloquia have not yet been determined.

 Below is a list of previous colloquia:

-Experience the UN and NYC first hand with visits and tours that connect international affairs and urban issues.
+Experience the UN and NYC firsthand with visits and tours that connect international affairs and urban issues.
 Site visits expand on and apply the curriculum; faculty guide students in encountering and unpacking the content and the environment

 Previous site visits have included:

 United Nations Summer Study practicums are group-based consulting projects with an inter-governmental or non-governmental organization.
-Student teams, with faculty oversight, work with their host organization to define a need and develop a product—the product may be data collection and analysis, website or
+Student teams, with faculty oversight, work with their host organization to define a need and develop a product — the product may be data collection and analysis, website or

 Previous UNSS practicums have been with: